Çağla Korkmaz

-Çağla Korkmaz (born November 14, 1990) is a Turkish-German female football forward currently playing in the German 2.
-Bundesliga for 1.
-FC Lübars with jersey number 8.
-She is a member of the Turkey women's team.
+Çağla Korkmaz (born November 14, 1990) is a Turkish-German former women's football forward.

 Early life

 Çağla Korkmaz was born to Turkish immigrant parents in Munich, Germany on November 14, 1990.

 Playing career

 Club

 Korkmaz played for FC Stern München 1919 in the 2011–12 season bevor sie moved to FC Ingolstadt 04, where she scored eleven goals in 29 games of two seasons.
 Currently, she is part of 1.
 FC Lübars in the German 2.
 Bundesliga.